Naram-m/naram-m.github.io/content/research-interests/index.md

 The central performance measure is <dfn>regret</dfn>: the algorithm's accumulated cost relative to a benchmark, such as the best fixed decision in hindsight (for content delivery networks, the files that would have served users best).
 A suitable algorithm makes its average excess cost vanish over time without ever seeing future requests.
 This possibility is what draws me to the field.

-Several mathematical frameworks capture this problem and form the basis of my work, from network slicing to UAV navigation and search:
+Several mathematical frameworks capture this problem and form the basis of my work:

 <div class="frameworks">